 - You may be asked for a medical certificate or appointment card if your child is regularly absent due to illness or dental/medical appointments.

 Whilst the academy embraces all faiths and cultures we also recognise the importance of education.
 Wherever possible we will try and accommodate all religious celebrations within our use of the flexible working day.
 However, as with all leave of absence requests, these must be applied for in advance to the Headteacher.
 Absence without authorisation on these occasions may result in legal action.

 Holiday leave in term time

 Holidays during term time will not be authorised.
-We cannot legally authorise holidays during term time.
+We cannot legally authorise holidays during term time except in special circumstances eg. visiting a seriously ill family member or if a family member is in the armed forces and returning from operation.
 Taking holidays in term time will affect your child’s educational future as much as any other absence.
-It is our legal obligation to issue fixed penalty notices to any parent or carer taking their child out of school for a holiday.
+It is our legal obligation to issue penalty notices to any parent or carer taking their child out of school for a holiday.
 Remember that any savings you think you may make by taking a holiday in school time are offset by the cost to your child’s education.
 Taking a holiday during term time will mean that your child will not be eligible for the rewards trip at the end of the school year.